aether-framework/aether-generators/CONTRIBUTING.md

-## Contributing to Aether Profiler
+## Contributing to Aether Generators

 Thank you for your interest in contributing to Aether Profiler! 🎉